 So, this generally means you should avoid wearing them for formal and even cocktail dress codes.

-But they may work perfectly well for casual weddings.
+But they may work perfectly well for smart-casual weddings.

 You want a laid-back pair of shoes that still makes it clear that you’re stylish and have made an effort for the occasion.